top of page

 2. Location of Your Application

-In specific areas visa application centers (VACs) might have limited appointment availability, which in itself slows down the process even more before your documents are considered for processing.
+In specific areas, visa application centres (VACs) might have limited appointment availability, which in itself slows down the process even more before your documents are considered for processing.

 3. Time of Year